Ian2731/Drug-Analysis/README.md

   -Created a bar graph that compares the total % tumor volume change for each drug across the full 45 days

   -Include 3 observations about the results of the study.
-Use the visualizations you generated from the study data as the basis for your    observations
+Use the visualizations I generated from the study data as the basis for my    observations